 PSY 87533 Psychology of Death and Dying

-This course explores all aspects in the process of loss and death.
-The focus of study includes attitudes towards death, historical and current, incorporated into theory and practice and the integration of conceptual knowledge within the human experience.
-The Learner will explore multicultural beliefs and rituals surrounding dying, death and bereavement.Learning Outcomes:
+This course explores all aspects of the process of loss and death.
+The focus of study includes attitudes toward death, both historical and current, incorporated into theory and practice, as well as integrated into the human experience.
+Learners will explore multicultural beliefs and rituals surrounding dying, death, and bereavement.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor